Cabinda Angola Travel Guide

 A rich and flavorful local staple.

-Espetadas (grilled skewers) and baked goods.
+Espetadas (grilled skewers) plus sweets.

 No specific halal-certified restaurants are common.
 Halal provisions are generally localized within Muslim communities.